This post was included in Golang Weekly issue 499. This is cross-posted from the Hardfin engineering blog.

 This package is intended to be simple!
 (Simple to understand and simple to implement.)
 The package is only intended to cover "modern" dates (i.e. dates between the years 1900 and 2100) and so it can avoid resorting to the proleptic Gregorian calendar.

-type directly exposes the year, month, and day as
+As a result, the core Date type directly exposes the year, month, and day as

 struct fields.